ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

-This can be easily done by writing to observer methods which create a new cache lookup for the same object.
-So at the moment one of the DataLoader is instantiated it will subscribe for `Brand` entities on the cache and create lookups.
-After that the DataLoader will receive real-time notifications if any other DataLoader has fetched a `Brand` entity and will be able to use the cached entity.
+This can be easily done by writing two observer methods that create a new cache lookup for the same object.
+So, at the moment one of the `DataLoader` instances is instantiated, it will subscribe for `Brand` entities on the cache and create lookups.
+After that, the `DataLoader` will receive real-time notifications if any other `DataLoader` has fetched a `Brand` entity and will be able to use the cached entity.

-Where this really shines is with optional includes, where when we use for instance the `BrandByIdDataLoader` we could do an include to load in one request already the products because we know that we will need them.
+Where this really shines is with optional includes.
+For instance, when using the `BrandByIdDataLoader`, we could include the products in one request because we know that we will need them.

 ```csharp
 public sealed class BrandService(CatalogContext context)